Become a partner of

 Vote for Sports Personality of the Year!

-Each month throughout the year, a jury of experts elected a Montreal sports personality who stood out for his or her performance, commitment or influence.
-It's now up to you, Montrealers, to elect the personality of the year who has made the biggest impact on sport in our city.
+Throughout the year, a panel of experts selected a Montreal sports figure each month who stood out for their performance, commitment, or influence.
+Now it’s up to you, Montrealers, to choose the Person of the Year who has had the greatest impact on sports in our city.

-Discover the profiles of our finalists and click on the link to make your choice.
-The Personality of the Year will be revealed at the Podium Montréal Galaon November 3, 2023.
+Check out our finalists’ profiles and click the link to cast your vote.
+The Personality of the Year will be announced at the Gala Podium Montréalon November 3, 2023.

 Voting deadline: October 22 (inclusive)